 Either way, a Center Parcs mini break is going to get you active as you move around the park, so if you need a bike to make life a little easier, then go for it.
 The amount and variety of bikes is phenomenal at the Cycle Centre and they are super friendly and helpful too.

 Download the Center Parcs app

-The wifi on site was always fantastic so booking activities via the app when we were there was easy too; we booked the children on aqua jetting only 15 minutes before it started because we were up early one day!
+The wifi at Center Parcs was always fantastic, considering we were in the middle of a forest, so booking activities via the app when we were there was easy too.
+We booked the children on aqua jetting only 15 minutes before it started because we were up early one day!

 Or you save some time to just relax!
-I had booked the children in for a 3 hour Mad Hatter’s Tea Party thinking that it would be a perfect time for an adults only trip to the Aqua Sana spa right next door to the activity den.
+I had booked the children in for a 3 hour Mad Hatter’s Tea Party thinking that it would be a perfect time for an adults only trip to the Center Parcs spa – Aqua Sana – right next door to the activity den.
 It turned out to be blazing sunshine that afternoon so we spent the child-free time with a glass of vino at the back of our lodge relaxing (much needed by day 3!) in the sunshine.